MIROptics/QiskitBlocks/README.md

 level as the `games` folder.
 1. Copy the `puzzle_map_demo` folder from from the `worlds` folder of this distribution into the `worlds` folder of your Minetest installation.

+Please reach out to James.weaver on Qiskit Slack (located at qiskit.org) with questions or feedback.